 Construction Accident Lawyer Houston, TX

-A Houston, TX construction accident lawyer from John K. Zaid & Associates knows that every day you work at a construction site you may be putting your life in danger because you work around heavy machinery and equipment that can be quite dangerous.
+A construction accident lawyer in Houston, TX from John K. Zaid & Associates knows that every day you work at a construction site you may be putting your life in danger because you work around heavy machinery and equipment that can be quite dangerous.
 Construction workers are known for having one of the most dangerous jobs in the world.
 They are responsible for performing tasks that can put their bodies at serious risk.
 If the work environment is not well maintained or an employer is negligent in providing safety equipment, the construction worker can sustain a serious or fatal injury.
 Have you Been Involved in a Construction Accident?

 Because of how dangerous it is, construction workers must wear the proper safety gear, must be thoroughly trained in how to use the equipment and tools, and must know what to do in emergency situations.
 However, accidents can still happen, and a construction worker’s injury can range from minor to life-threatening.
 When this is the case, you may be wondering what your legal rights are.
 Who should be held accountable for your injury?
 Who caused your injury and was there any way that you could have avoided it?
 Below you will find more information and frequently asked questions regarding construction accidents and how an attorney from John K. Zaid & Associates can help you with your claim.